GoogleCloudPlatform/emblem/docs/decisions.md

 Deciding **which Serverless platform to use for the Website _and_ Content API**, facing the options of **Cloud Functions, App Engine, or Cloud Run**, we decided to **deploy to Cloud Run** for _both_ tasks.
 Cloud Run has more flexibility than Cloud Functions or App Engine, and additionally offers concurrency and traffic splitting, allowing for a more natural canary rollout pipeline.

 * **Date:** 2021/06

+## Decision: Using Cloud Build Alpha for Pub/Sub Triggers

+In order to handle cross-project triggers and canary rollouts, we are using the **alpha Cloud Build Pub/Sub triggers**.

+For the canary rollouts, this decision was reached mainly because it is the only Cloud Build trigger type that can gracefully handle gradually increasing traffic on a deployment.
+Alternatively, we could manage rollouts via:

+ - A **Cloud Function**
+ - A shell script
+ - One very long explicit Cloud Build config

+The Pub/Sub triggers are simpler, do not require any extra code to manage, and are DRY-er than having one long `cloudbuild.yaml` which repeats each step with slightly higher traffic percentages.
+Ultimately, we will migrate to **Cloud Deploy**, which should manage rollouts for us.
+As it is not yet available for Cloud Run, Pub/Sub triggers are our best option.

+For cross-project triggers, Pub/Sub triggers allow us to limit the permissions granted to the Cloud Build service account in the source project.
+If we handled all cross-project deployments this way, the service account would only need to have the Pub/Sub Publisher role in the 2nd project.

+* **Date:** 2021/07

+## Decision: Require both user and application authorization

+Some of the API methods deal with person-specific information, such as donations, which have a donor ID and a contribution amount.
+Calls to those methods will require an Authorization header with value 'Bearer _jwt_' where _jwt_ is an identity token from Google Identity Platform.

+Many API methods don't deal with particularly sensitive content, so do not require user authentication.
+However, we don't want random requests being made to the API, so we require the application use the API to be "registered".
+That is, it must have an API key that the owner of the REST API issues.
+All API requests will require an API key as a query parameter, as in `GET /campaigns?api_key=registered_key`.
+Our REST API will get a list of valid values from an environment variable.
+The client application will get the specific value from an environment variable.

+Note that this means that some requests use two authentication methods, one for the application using the API, and one for the user requesting a sensitive operation.

+* **Date:** 2021/07